Factors That Determine Mortgage Rates On Purchase And Refinance

 - Cash-Out refinancing on conventional loans are factors that determine mortgage rates

-- Credit Scores are major factors that determine mortgage rates on Conventional Loans.
-The best mortgage rates a borrower can get on a Conventional Loan is if they have credit scores of 740 FICO credit scores or higher.
+- The best mortgage rates a borrower can get on a Conventional Loan is if they have credit scores of 740 credit scores or higher

 Preparing To Get Best Mortgage Rates

-- If you have no revolving credit tradelines, you have time to add yourself as an authorized user to a family member/spouse’s credit card
+- Borrowers with no revolving credit tradelines have time to add themselves as an authorized user to a family member/spouse’s credit card

-- If you need a co-borrower, you will have time to shop for a family member who is willing to be your non-occupant co-borrower
+- If you need a co-borrower, you will have time to shop for a family member who is willing to be non-occupant co-borrower

 - If you have unsourced cash, you can deposit it right away to your bank account to start the 60 day seasoning period of your bank account

-- If you need credit repair due to many recent late payments or errors on your credit report, you can start the credit repair process started
+- If you need credit repair due to many recent late payments or errors on credit report, you can start the credit repair process started

-It does not cost you a penny to get free consultation from a licensed loan officer.
-If you are not sure whether you qualify for a mortgage or want to get prepped up to get the best mortgage rate possible, feel free to contact me at 262-716-8151 or text me for faster response.
+It does not cost you a penny to get a free consultation from a licensed loan officer.
+If you are not sure whether you qualify for a mortgage or want to get prepped up to get the best mortgage rate possible, feel free to contact me at 262-716-8151 or text me for a faster response.
 You can also email me at email@example.com.
 I am available 7 days a week, evenings, weekends, and holidays.